CGS-WEBSITES/drunagor_app_front/README.md

-Below is the updated README with the "Issues & Support" section modified to direct users to use GitHub Issues for support.

 # Drunagor Companion App

 Welcome to the official repository for the Drunagor Companion App – your gateway to a richer Drunagor experience.
 This open-source project is built to bring game updates, community features, and much more right to your fingertips.